Microsoft/azure-docs.pl-pl/articles/machine-learning/tutorial-1st-experiment-sdk-setup-local.md

 from azureml.core.compute import ComputeTarget, AmlCompute from azureml.core.compute_target import ComputeTargetException

-ws = Workspace.from_config() # this automatically looks for a directory .azureml
+ws = Workspace.from_config() # This automatically looks for a directory .azureml

 # Choose a name for your CPU cluster
 cpu_cluster_name = "cpu-cluster"

-# Verify that cluster does not exist already
+# Verify that the cluster does not exist already
 try:
     cpu_cluster = ComputeTarget(workspace=ws, name=cpu_cluster_name)
     print('Found existing cluster, use it.')